Whatsapp Icon

 Genetic and molecular testing play vital roles in diagnosing lymphoma.
 These tests can identify specific genes, proteins, and other factors unique to your lymphoma, leading to a more targeted treatment approach.
 Some of the key tests include:

-• Flow Cytometry: This test analyzes the type of cells present in a tumor.
+• Flow Cytometry: This test analyzes the type of cells present in a tumour.
 It can distinguish between different types of lymphoma cells based on the markers present on their surface.

 • Immunohistochemistry: This technique uses antibodies to detect specific proteins in tissue samples, helping to determine the type of lymphoma.